F-I-D-O/Manuals/manuals/Programming/C++/C++ Manual.md

 - function and operator calls
 - storing the function pointer

 ## Class Template Argument Deduction (CTAD)
 Details on [cppreference](https://en.cppreference.com/w/cpp/language/class_template_argument_deduction).

 The main difference from the function templete argument deduction is that in CTAD, all the template arguments needs to be specified, or all must not be specified and must be deducible.

-Apart from that, there are more subtle differences arising of a prete complex procedure that is behind CTAD.
+Apart from that, there are more subtle differences arising of a complex procedure that is behind CTAD.
 We explain CTAD principle using a new concept (not a C++ concept :) ) called *deduction guides*.

 ### Deduction Guides
 The CTAD use so called *deductione guides* to deduce the template parameters.
 Deduction guides can be either implicit or explicit.
 To demonstrate the principle, let's first start with user-defined deduction guides.